zephyrproject-rtos/zephyr/samples/bluetooth/channel_sounding/README.rst

 See :zephyr:code-sample-category:`bluetooth` samples for details.

-These sample use two applications, so two devices need to be setup.
+These samples use two applications, so two devices must be set up.
-Flash one device with the initiator application, and another device with the reflector application.
+Flash one device with the initiator application, and another with the reflector application.

 The devices should perform distance estimations repeatedly every few seconds if they are close enough.